MLReef is an MLOPs platform focused on collaboration. In MLReef we aim to integrate all required value added steps in one platform.

 - Code repositories: For hosting data operators.

 Data repositories host ML projects

 We like to call them data repositories because

-- they host the data and data pipelines for creating ML models and
+- they host the data and data pipelines to create ML models and

-- because they are as standard based on git lfs.
+- since they are as standard based on git lfs.

 You can create or access existing projects through ML projects.

 The goal within data repositories is to cover the actual value added steps in creating and deploying a ML model.